openebs/mayastor-docs/quickstart/performance-tips.md

 ### Set Linux kernel boot parameter

-Note that the best way to do the following step may differ based on Linux distro that you are using.
+Note that the best way to accomplish this step may differ, based on the Linux distro that you are using.

-Add `isolcpus` kernel boot parameter to `GRUB_CMDLINE_LINUX_DEFAULT` in the grub configuration file with the specification of isolated CPUs \(indexing starts from zero here\).
-The location of the configuration file to change is `/etc/default/grub`, though it depends.
+Add the `isolcpus` kernel boot parameter to `GRUB_CMDLINE_LINUX_DEFAULT` in the grub configuration file, with a value which identifies the CPUs to be isolated \(indexing starts from zero here\).
+The location of the configuration file to change is typically `/etc/default/grub` but may vary.
 For example when running Ubuntu 20.04 in AWS EC2 Cloud boot parameters are in `/etc/default/grub.d/50-cloudimg-settings.cfg`.

-In the following example, we assume a system with 4 CPU cores and the third and the fourth CPU core will be dedicated for Mayastor.
+In the following example we assume a system with 4 CPU cores in total, and that the third and the fourth CPU cores are to be dedicated to Mayastor.

 ```text
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash isolcpus=2,3"